The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 These platforms allow teams to:

-• Store assets with consistent metadata for easy retrieval
+• Store assets with consistent metadata to find them easily.

-• Assign tasks, track deadlines, and facilitate communication in real time.
+• Assign tasks, track deadlines, and facilitate real-time communication.

-• Automate repetitive tasks, such as file naming, saving time and reducing human error.
+• Automate repetitive tasks, such as file naming, which saves time and reduces human error.

-An international clothing brand has reduces the time it takes to complete its content by 40% after implementing ShotFlow.
-By centralizing her workflow, she has Eliminated 80% of emails and accelerated its photography workflow for e-commerce.
+An international clothing brand has reduced 40% the turnaround time for its content after implementing ShotFlow.
+By centralizing her workflow, she eliminated 80% emails and accelerated its photography workflow for e-commerce.

 Implementation